Doubly isogenous curves of genus two with a rational action of $D_6$: Application to factoring polynomials

-To factor the polynomial $f\in \FF_p[v]$ defining the \'etale algebra $\CF=\FF_p[v]/(f(v))$, we take each of our 15 elliptic curves $y^2=x^3+A(u)x+B(u)$ and compute $A,B\in \CF$ by reducing the rational functions $A$ and $B$ modulo $f$.
-We avoid zero divisors in the denominator by first checking whether any of the (at most 21) bad values of $u\in \FF_p$ is a root of $f$; if so we have found a nontrivial factorization.
+As noted above, this approach cannot be made to work using a single elliptic curve $E\colon y^2 = x^3 + A(u)x + B(u)$, but under Conjecture \ref{conj:distincttuples} it is guaranteed to work if we run the same algorithm on fifteen elliptic curves (which amounts to computing the zeta function of their product).
+To factor the polynomial $f\in \FF_p[v]$ defining the \'etale algebra $\CF=\FF_p[v]/(f(v))$, we take each of our 15 elliptic curves $y^2=x^3+A(u)x+B(u)$, with $A,B\in \ZZ[u]$, and compute $A,B\in \CF$ by reducing $A$ and $B$ modulo $p$ and $f$; this amounts to evaluating them at the image of $v$ in $\CF=\FF_p[v]/(f(v))$.
 We now run Schoof's algorithm on $y^2=x^3+Ax+B$ with $A,B\in \CF$, which we can view as running Schoof's algorithm on $d$ distinct elliptic curves over $\FF_p$, one for each root of~$f$.
-Unless these $d$ elliptic curves all have the same trace of Frobenius, the algorithm will eventually test an identity of the form \eqref{eq:schoof} that is satisfied for one but not all of them.
-When this happens we will discover a nontrivial zero divisor and a nontrivial factorization of $f$.
-Each root of $f$ is a generic value of $u\in \FF_p$, and under our conjecture, at least one of our 15 elliptic curves will yield more than one distinct Frobenius trace when specialized at the roots of $f$.
+Unless these~$d$ elliptic curves all have the same trace of Frobenius, the algorithm will eventually test an identity of the form \eqref{eq:schoof} that is satisfied for one but not all of them.
+When this happens we will discover a nontrivial zero divisor and a nontrivial factorization of~$f$.
+Each root of~$f$ is a generic value of $u\in \FF_p$, and under Conjecture \ref{conj:distincttuples}, at least one of our~15 elliptic curves will yield distinct Frobenius traces when specialized at the roots of~$f$.

-In summary, conditional on Conjecture~\ref{conj:distincttuples} we obtain a deterministic polynomial time algorithm for factoring polynomials over $\FF_p$.
+In summary, conditional on Conjecture~\ref{conj:distincttuples} we obtain a deterministic polynomial-time algorithm for factoring polynomials over finite fields, as recorded in the theorem below.

+\begin{theorem} Let $f$ be a polynomial over a finite field.
+Under Conjecture~\textup{\ref{conj:distincttuples}} there is a deterministic polynomial-time algorithm to compute the factorization of~$f$ into irreducible polynomials.
+If $f\in \FF_p[x]$ is the product of $d$ distinct linear polynomials, then a proper divisor of $f$ can be found in $O(d^{1+o(1)}(\log p)^{5+o(1)})$ time. \end{theorem}

 \begin{remark} Augmenting Kayal's 2005 idea by considering multiple elliptic curves is quite natural, and computationally much more convenient than working with high dimensional abelian varieties as Poonen proposed.
 Actually, there is no reason why we couldn't just pick 15 (actually, fewer) random families of elliptic curves and use them in a factoring algorithm.
 Heuristically we expect these randomly chosen families to have distinct tuples of Frobenius traces modulo $p$ for all primes $p$, which suffices for the application to factoring.
 The downside is that proving this heuristic appears intractable.